arshadrr/subreddit-archiver/README.md

 required arguments:
   --subreddit SUBREDDIT
                         Name of subreddit to save.
-  --file FILE           Location and name of file that output sqlite database should take. e.g ~/archives/mysubreddit.sqlite --credentials CREDENTIALS
+  --file FILE           Location and name of file that output SQLite database should take. e.g ~/archives/mysubreddit.sqlite --credentials CREDENTIALS
                         File containing credentials to access Reddit API.

-Saves posts and comments from a subreddit to a sqlite database.
+Saves posts and comments from a subreddit to a SQLite database.
 Archival can be stopped (e.g Ctr-C) while in progress safely and without data loss.
 To resume archival, call with the same arguments (point to the same output file and subreddit).
 The output file keeps track of the progress of archival.